Partnership for Peace: Evolution

 In 2001, NATO granted participation in its Membership Action Plan (MAP) to nine of the 26 PfP countries.
 In 2002, NATO began the Individual Partnership Action Plan (IPAP) initiative during the 2002 Prague Summit.
 The goal of this plan was to provide member states of PfP a chance to be granted assistance from NATO to "establish reform goals" without the pressure of committing to NATO.

 In 2003, the alliance assumed strategic command, control, and coordination of the mission and established a permanent International Security Assistance Force (ISAF) headquarters in Kabul.
 Since then, the operation has grown to about 120,000 troops from 47 countries.

 During NATO's 2004 Istanbul Summit, the Istanbul Cooperation Initiative was launched.
 During this summit, six countries of the Gulf Cooperation Council were included.
 Over the course of the summit, NATO also established the less formalized Partners across the Globe initiative.

 The 2008 Russo-Georgian War had implications for the Partnership for Peace.
 President Dmitry Medvedev referred to an attack by Georgia against a Russian military base in Tskhinvali, the capital of South Ossetia, as "Russia's 9/11".
 The subsequent expansion of the previously bilateral Georgia Train and Equip Program, which had been established within the context of Georgia's participation in the PfP, was viewed with alarm in Moscow.

+In 2022, Russia invaded Ukraine, causing an increase in tensions between Russia and members of NATO.
+In the aftermath of the invasion, several NATO nations (including Canada, Poland, Slovakia, the Baltics, and the United Kingdom) promised military support to Ukraine, notably not within any official NATO initiative.
+In 2018 Hungary had blocked NATO from increased engagement with Ukraine, citing Ukraine's human rights abuses of ethnic Hungarians residing in the country.
+This led to pushback in NATO's efforts to support Ukraine.
+In July 2024, NATO and the Partnership for Peace issued the Washington Summit Declaration, in light of the 75th anniversary of the alliance, condemning Russia's invasion of Ukraine, stating that "Russia remains the most significant and direct threat to Allies’ security."
+During the 75th anniversary summit, NATO committed to ramping up "deterrence and defense" efforts in order to further support Ukraine.

-As of 2023, Bosnia and Herzegovina is the only remaining participant in NATO's Membership Action Plan (MAP).
+Currently, Bosnia and Herzegovina is the only remaining participant in NATO's Membership Action Plan (MAP).